The New Level brand is somewhat “new” to the American market.

 The 4995 HB is a stunning club

-From the look at address, the 4995 HB is very appealing.
+From the look at the address position, the 4995 HB is very appealing.
 It has a sleek look to it and set’s up very nice.
 There is too much offset for my liking though.
 However, I don’t believe that it was relevant to my lack of skillset.
 When you make contact in the center of the face the ball explodes.
 I mean, EXPLODES.
 My main issues were hitting the club off the deck.
 I could never accomplish what I needed to do with the club to get it to perform.
 However, off the tee, the 4995 HB is a beast.

 When teeing the ball up, it turned into a superstar of a golf club.
 So much I pulled my 5 wood from my bag for a bit to force myself to use it off the tee.
 The 4995 HB we received came in a loft of 24°, and at the time that was the same lofting as my Honma 5iron.
 Needless to say, it was causing some confusion in my bag.